openframeworks/ofSite/_documentation/types/ofRectangle.markdown

 _inlined_description: _

-Set the position and size of a rectangle using corners.
+Set the position and size of the rectangle using corners.

+warning:The z-components of the passed ofPoints are ignored.

+Parameters:
+p0 The ofPoint representing the upper left hand corner. p1 The ofPoint representing the lower right hand corner.